MxUpdate/Manual/src/documentation/wiki/CI_.md

 ----
 ##File Names
 Each file name of a configuration item has a prefix and a suffix.
-The suffix itself is always `.tcl`.
+The suffix itself is always `.mxu`.
 The prefix depends on the configuration item type (e.g. for a command the prefix `COMMAND_` is used).
 As an exception from this rule are the program configuration items [JPO's](CI_Program_JPO.md) and [MQL Program's](CI_Program_MQL.md).

 ###Encoding Rules
 Within MX a configuration item could use some special characters which are not handled from the file system.
 Therefore this special characters are encoded.